-- Policy 3.5.2.1 Stormwater management shall be provided within the Plan area as generally illustrated on Figure 11: Stormwater Management. - Policy 3.5.2.2 The stormwater management facility shall be dedicated within a Public Utility Lot (PUL) at the subdivision stage. - Policy 3.5.2.3 The stormwater management facility shall be constructed by the developer at the subdivision stage in accordance with the County Servicing Standards. - Policy 3.5.2.4 The design of the stormwater management system within the Plan area shall be augmented by two Permanent Irrigation Areas as generally illustrated on Figure 11: Stormwater Management. - Policy 3.5.2.5 The design, operation and maintenance of the Permanent Irrigation Areas shall be determined at the subdivision stage. - Policy 3.5.2.6 With the exception of the Permanent Irrigation Areas, all stormwater management infrastructure within the Plan area will be owned and operated by the County. - Policy 3.5.2.7 The developer shall register an Overland Drainage ROW(s) within the Plan area to reserve the County rights to gain access to all the stormwater management infrastructure, including the Permanent Irrigation Areas, in the event of emergency or to ensure required maintenance activities are completed. - Policy 3.5.2.8 The developer shall provide the County's Regional Stormwater Off-site Levy Bylaw at the subdivision stage.
+- Policy 3.5.2.1 Stormwater management shall be provided within the Plan area as generally illustrated on Figure 11: Stormwater Management. - Policy 3.5.2.2 The stormwater management facility shall be dedicated within a Public Utility Lot (PUL) at the subdivision stage. - Policy 3.5.2.3 The stormwater management facility shall be constructed by the developer at the subdivision stage in accordance with the County Servicing Standards. - Policy 3.5.2.4 The design of the stormwater management system within the Plan area shall be augmented by two Permanent Irrigation Areas as generally illustrated on Figure 11: Stormwater Management. - Policy 3.5.2.5 The design, operation and maintenance of the Permanent Irrigation Areas shall be determined at the subdivision stage. - Policy 3.5.2.6 With the exception of the Irrigation Areas and associated infrastructure, all stormwater management infrastructure within the Plan area will be owned and operated by the County. - Policy 3.5.2.7 Operation and maintenance of the Irrigation Areas and associated infrastructure will be the responsibility of the developer and/or the Business Lot Owner's Association. - Policy 3.5.2.8 The developer shall register an Overland Drainage ROW(s) within the Plan area to reserve the County rights to gain access to all the stormwater management infrastructure, including the Permanent Irrigation Areas, in the event of emergency or to ensure required maintenance activities are completed. - Policy 3.5.2.9 The developer shall provide the County's Regional Stormwater Off-site Levy Bylaw at the subdivision stage.